Mystery Science Theater 3001

 guys?"

-"Clearly, greedy old capitalists or half-witted college business majors
+"Clearly, greedy old capitalists or half-witted college business

 should not try and make video games."
 Crow said.
 "Right, Washu?"

 "That's right!"
 Washu added.
-"Too often nowadays manufacturers concentrate
+"Too often nowadays manufacturers

 on shipping out many games as fast as possible, sometimes sacrificing the